-The program is facilitated by the use of Columbia Business Schools course management system, called CANVAS.
-Faculty use this system to provide participants with class materials, encourage student engagement, and interaction with course content, receive assignment submissions, and create two-way dialogue on venture work.
-In order to gain the most from the program, students should bring their laptops to class and have reliable Internet connectivity and bandwidth outside of class to be able to download program materials and watch associated videos.
+The program is facilitated using the Columbia Business Schools course management system, CANVAS.
+Faculty use this system to provide students with class materials, encourage student engagement, interact with course content, receive assignment submissions, and create a two-way dialogue on venture work.
+To gain the most from the program, students should bring their laptops to class and have reliable Internet connectivity and bandwidth outside the course to download program materials and watch associated videos.
+The following appendix provides a general schedule.
+Students should refer to Canvas for the full schedule with assignments and deliverables.